Display configuration

 Notes

 3. Support for the Gothic alphabet is experimental.
-An appropriate font is required on your system; most modern systems and phones (as of 2025) include one.
+An appropriate font is required on your system; most modern systems and phones (as of 2025) seem to include one.
 We may add an option to select a specific typeface — Dr. Pfeffer’s fonts come to mind.

-4. Selecting the ‘Gothic alphabet’ option does not switch the page into diplomatic edition mode, does not attempt to render actual manuscripts.
+4. The Gothic alphabet option does not switch the application into diplomatic-edition mode, i.e. it does not attempt to render manuscripts.
 It simply applies a mechanical conversion to Streitberg's text.
-This feature is provided for didactic purposes, allowing you to practice reading the alphabet.
+This feature is provided for didactic purposes, to practise reading the alphabet.
 (If you hesitate, hover your mouse over a word to see its transliteration!)